Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 # 3. Requirements
 ## 3.1 Database
-Administrators are allowed to modify website content when logged in, while general users may only view website content.
+Administrators are allowed to modify website content when logged in, while general users may view website content, insert content, and modify their inserted content.
 #### 3.1.1.
 Administrator Terms of Use
 The administrator is one of two actors in the system, and is allowed to insert, edit, and remove users and content from the site.
 #### 3.1.2.
 User Terms of Use